-Lalu Zohri of Indonesia clocked an impressive 10.03 to improve on his south east asian record of 10.13 set at Asian Games.
+Zohri of Indonesia clocked an impressive 10.03 to improve his Southeast Asian record of 10.13 set at the Asian Games.

 At the IAAF World Challenge leg, Seiko Golden Grand Prix leg 100m in Osaka, Japan.

-He finished behind World Champion Justin Gatlin, 37 (USA) who won at 10.00, and also won this event last year.
-Asian Champion Yoshide Kiryu (Japan) who beat Zohri at the Asian Championships in Doha last month, barely held on with 10.01.
+He finished behind World Champion Justin Gatlin, 37 (USA), who won at 10.00 and won this event last year.
+Asian Champion Yoshihide Kiryu (Japan), who beat Zohri at the Asian Championships in Doha last month, barely held on with 10.01.
 It was a blanket finish with the rising Zohri nearly closing down Gatlin and Kiryu.
-Zohri the 2018 World Junior Champion is born in 2000 so he is still a junior athlete.
+Zohri, the 2018 World Junior Champion, was born in 2000, so he is still a junior athlete.

-Zohri was just .06 seconds off the World Junior Record of Trayvon Bromell (USA) 9.97 (1.8) set in 2014 at the NCAA Div 1 Championships in Eugene.
-Zohri moves upto the #6= Best time ever by a junior athlete.
-The mark also meets the 10.05 qualifying for the 2020 Olympics in Tokyo and it also means he qualifies for world champs in Doha.
+Zohri was just .06 seconds off the World Junior Record of Trayvon Bromell (USA) 9.97 (1.8) set in 2014 at Eugene’s NCAA Div 1 Championships.
+As a result, Zohri moves up to the #6= Best time ever by a junior athlete.
+The mark also meets the 10.05 qualifying for the 2020 Olympics in Tokyo, which means he qualifies for world champs in Doha.

 Zohri Indonesia wins 100m World Juniors shocks world (video)

-Lalu Zohri sent ripples through the athletic world as he won Indonesia’s first global title at any Track and Field meet.
+Lalu Zohri sent ripples through the athletic world to win Indonesia’s first global title at any Track and Field meet.
 On a breezy Wednesday afternoon, the Asian Junior Champion steamed ahead of the much favored Americans to claim the gold at the World Junior Championships.

-Lalu Zohri stopped the clock at 10.18 to claim the gold medal at the World Junior Championships in Tampere, Finland.
+Lalu Zohri stopped at 10.18 to claim the gold medal at the World Junior Championships in Tampere, Finland.
 This is the first time a Southeast Asian athlete has won the 100m at the World Juniors.
-A few years ago Supanara of Thailand had won the Long Jump at World Juniors then becoming Thailand’s first-ever world level medalist.
+A few years ago, Supanara of Thailand had won the Long Jump at World Juniors, then becoming Thailand’s first-ever world-level medalist.

-He had won his heat in the heats the previous day with a time of 10.30.
+He had won his heat in the heat the previous day with a time of 10.30.
 He had the fastest time.
-Some experts felt that the other athletes were holding back and Zohri may not last the rounds.
+Some experts felt that the other athletes were holding back, and Zohri may not last the rounds.
 In the Semi-Finals, there may have been signs of faltering.
-In Semi-Final #1 He finished behind the meets fastest man Anthony Schwartz who has a PB of 10.09.
+In Semi-Final #1, He finished behind the fastest man Anthony Schwartz who has a PB of 10.09.
 Schwartz clocked 10.19 and Zohri timed 10.24.
 He qualified 4th to the final.
-Its important note though 10.24 was still matched his Personal Best, South East Asian leading time, and National Junior Record.
+It’s an important note, though, and still matched 10.24 his Personal Best, South East Asian leading time, and National Junior Record.

 If for that like hiccup or falter against a class athlete like Schwartz.
 He sure did get the better of the Americans and Jamaicans in the final.
 Zohri steamrolling a class field with the Americans gasping for air in silver and bronze in 10.22.
-Zohri won from behind to run over the top of the Americans at the edge of the field in Lane 8.
-Zohri who turned 18 in July, Schwartz was totally left stunned having the world lead and undefeated in 2018 in the 100m.
+He won from behind to run over the top of the Americans at the edge of the field in Lane 8.
+Zohri, who turned 18 in July, Schwartz was totally left stunned, having the world lead and undefeated in 2018 in the 100m.

-Zohri surprisingly with the absence of Abdul Hakimi-Brown of Japan won the 100m at the Asian Juniors a few weeks ago in Gifu, Japan.
-Leading onto his big win at the global level.
+Zohri, surprisingly with the absence of Abdul Hakimi-Brown of Japan, won the 100m at the Asian Juniors a few weeks ago in Gifu, Japan.
+Thus, leading to his big win at the global level.

-His mark of 10.18, is only .01 seconds off the National Record of Surya Agung Wibowo set in the 2009 SEA Games in Laos.
-With the fastest time in South East Asia in 2018, he is expected to challenge defending champion Khairul Hafiz Jantan of Malaysia who has an identical PB of 10.18 from 2016.
-Jantan best for 2018 is 10.34 at the Malaysia All-Comers back in March.
+His mark of 10.18 is only .01 seconds off the National Record of Surya Agung Wibowo set in the 2009 SEA Games in Laos.
+With the fastest time in Southeast Asia in 2018, he is expected to challenge defending champion Khairul Hafiz Jantan of Malaysia, with an identical PB of 10.18 from 2016.
+Jan’s best for 2018 is 10.34 at the Malaysia All-Comers back in March.

-It will give Indonesia a much stronger 4×100 with Zohri and Dewa Mudiyasa joining Yaspi, Fadlin, and Iswandi in the squad at the Asian Games next month.
-Where Zohri will also contend in the individual 100m as well.
+It will give Indonesia a much stronger 4×100 with Zohri and Dewa Mudiyasa joining Yaspi, Fallin, and Iswandi in the squad at the Asian Games next month, where Zohri will also contend in the individual 100m as well.